medwards/deathmaze/README.md

 Instructions
 ------------
 Escape to quit.
 WASD to move the map, arrow keys to move the 'player' (position is indicated in yellow).
-Spacebar switches to room placement mode, arrow keys move the room, Z rotates it, spacebar again will place the room.
+Moving out of the maze produces an new room, Z rotates it, and spacebar will place the room.

 Credits
 -------